hmcts/bsp-common-lib/README.md

 ## Deployment

 Update the version number in build.gradle when making a change as the library will automatically be deployed upon merging to master.
+(Also remember to bump the version number for bsp-common-lib in both Divorce COS & FR COS)

 ## Versioning